Imanm02/BellmanFord-SSSP-CUDA/README.md

 # BellmanFord SSSP in CUDA

-CUDA implementation of the Bellman-Ford algorithm for the Single-Source Shortest Path (SSSP) problem
+Here's the CUDA Bellman-Ford algorithm implementation for the Single-Source Shortest Path (SSSP) problem